codersMom/angular100-labs-2020-06-22/Ch01-Overview/my-angular-course/detailed.md

    Here you can see more than one instance open.
 You can use the windows status bar to switch between projects by clicking the icon and choosing the one you want.
 If you are not using a virtual machine you can use Alt+tab to switch.

-### **Part 7 - Using VScode to Commit Changes**
+### **Part 7 - Using VS Code to Commit Changes**

     By copying a file into your project, you might have noticed the source control icon now has a number on it.
 Here we will practice with change tracking in projects.

 1. Delete the file license-agreement.txt.
 This will decrease the count of files being tracked as having changed.

-2. If not already open in VSCode, open this chapters README.md file in Edit Mode.
+2. If not already open in VS Code, open this chapters README.md file in Edit Mode.

 3. Edit the README.md file to include your name